getfundwave/oidc-client/README.md

   const headers = await oidcClient.prepareHeaders();
   ```

-- use the `getAccessToken` method to update the tokens (access and refresh) at browser's storage
+- Optionally, directly use the `getAccessToken` method to update the tokens (access and refresh) at browser's storage

   ```js
   await oidcClient.getAccessToken();
   ```

-- If the refresh-token call returns a `403` status (Unauthorized), the library would throw an custom-event `logged-out`
+- If the refresh-token call returns a `401`/`403` or any other error status, the library will throw an custom-event `logged-out`

-### Note:
+### Notes:

-- Tokens aren't refreshed every-time the `prepareHeaders` method is called.
-The library sets up a timeout which later triggers an update when the token is about to expire.
+- Tokens aren't refreshed every time the `prepareHeaders` method is called.
+Tokens are only refreshed when the token is about to expire.

+- If your client app makes parallel calls to the same object of oidc-client, this library will still make only one active call to your OIDC server.
+This will reduce network calls and avoid exceeding any rate limits with your OIDC server.

-- **Access Token** is maintained at browser's _session-storage_ with the key being `token`
+- **Access Token** is maintained at browser's _session storage_ with the key being `token`

-- **Refresh Token** is maintained at browser's _local-storage_ with the key being `refreshToken`
+- **Refresh Token** is maintained at browser's _local storage_ with the key being `refreshToken`

-- The library allows for the server to send the tokens back in either the response **body** or **headers**
+- The library will read tokens sent by your OIDC server from either the response **body** or **headers**